 Leket foundation: Founded in 2003, Leket Israel serves as Israel’s largest food bank and food rescue network actively working to alleviate the problem of nutritional insecurity among Israel’s diverse population.
 (Ongoing Project)

 - Students have raised $760 through the Matanot Laevyonim Project in school and had the opportunity to learn firsthand about food wastage.

 Uniform drive: With our school quickly growing and expanding, many changes have been underway.
 One of those changes was the introduction of new uniforms.
 But what do we do with opur old uniforms?

-- With the help of parents SMM students gathered their old uniforms and donated them to students in need in a school in the Philippines!
+- With the help of parents SMMIS students gathered their old uniforms and donated them to students in need in a school in the Philippines!